mugaber/Cnote/README.md

 # additions

-add note functionality in the navigation bar
+remove note functionality in the navigation bar